 In recent years, the bulk of the 4B stock (70-80%, Figure 3) is estimated to have been in Subarea 3.
-With standard deviations typically increasing with the mean for this type of data, focusing FISS effort on this subarea in future surveys may succeed in maintaining target CVs, while reducing net cost.
-However, Subarea 1's percentage of the biomass can also change by relatively large amounts over short time frames, with absolute changes of over 10% over as little as 3-4 years (Table 4).
-This also should be accounted for in a three-year design plan.
+With standard deviations typically increasing with the mean for this type of data, focusing FISS effort on this subarea in future surveys should succeed in maintaining target CVs, while reducing net cost.
+However, additional analysis of the historical WPUE time series shows Subarea 1's percentage of the biomass can also change by relatively large amounts over short time frames, with absolute changes of over 10% over as little as 3-4 years This also should be accounted for in a three-year design plan.